 Here are a few more fun facts about the throne we all sit upon:

 - Royal Dolton, who is known for their fine china pieces, was one of the first to make wash-out style toilets.

 - At one point in time, companies making toilets wanted to make the best design to get the Royal Family’s approval.

-- When many of the founding artists or owners died, their smaller companies moved into larger ones, sales people, engineers and managers replaced the artists that originally did designs and this is how mass production started.
+- When many of the founding artists or owners died, their smaller companies moved into larger ones, and salespeople, engineers and managers replaced the artists that originally did designs, and this is how mass production started.

-Have questions about you toilets?
+Have questions about your toilets?
 Thinking of an upgrade?
 Give us a call!